Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ### The type or namespace name 'MLAPI' could not be found

 This error will pop up if your project uses Assembly definition (.asmdef) files.
-To have your assemblies
+After switching to the package version your assembly definition files will need to reference `com.unity.multiplayer.mlapi.runtime`.

 ### The type or namespace name 'NetworkedBehaviour' could not be found